 One of the objectives of the PSD2 is enhancing competition and with this in mind there are some transactions that may be exempt from Strong Customer Authentication (SCA).
 It is vitally important to understand that whilst the below exemptions exist, ultimately it is the cardholders bank that will decide whether or not to accept a transaction with an exemption and no SCA.

-AIBMS recommend that any merchants planning to submit transactions with exemptions, are also planning and building processes to handle situation where cardholders banks (issuers) decline transactions due to no SCA.
+AIBMS recommend that any merchants planning to submit transactions with exemptions, are also planning and building processes to handle situations where cardholders banks (issuers) decline transactions due to no SCA.
 In these situations merchants will need to manage the cardholder experience in order to support the initial decline and present the cardholder with the ability to authenticate the transaction using SCA and resubmit the transaction for approval.

 Low Value Transactions